frankbe/ttime/README.md

-# ttime - Trac time in text files
+# ttime - Time tracking with simple text files

+You record our work time with your favourite editor in a simple text file (see example_times.txt).
+The tool is only used to analyse the time data.

 ## setup